Lincoln Tunnel Expressway

 The Lincoln Tunnel Expressway is an eight block-long, mostly four-lane, north–south freeway between the portals of the Lincoln Tunnel and West 31st Street in Midtown Manhattan in New York City.
 Dyer Avenue is an at-grade roadway paralleling part of the mostly depressed roadway and serves traffic entering and leaving the expressway and the tubes of the tunnel.
 Like the tunnel, the roads are owned and operated by the Port Authority of New York and New Jersey.
 They traverse the Manhattan neighborhoods of Hell's Kitchen and Chelsea between Ninth and Tenth avenues.
 The expressway serves as the entrance to the Lincoln Tunnel from Manhattan, with the entrance from Weehawken, New Jersey being the Lincoln Tunnel Helix (New Jersey Route 495).

 Route description

-The Lincoln Tunnel Expressway for eight blocks within the Manhattan neighborhoods of Hell's Kitchen and Chelsea, between Ninth Avenue to the east and Tenth Avenue to the west, connecting to the Lincoln Tunnel to New Jersey at its northern end.
-The southern terminus of the expressway is located at West 31st Street, midblock between Ninth and Tenth Avenues.
-The block of 31st Street between these two avenues is a six-lane divided street: the southern roadway hosts eastbound local traffic, while the northern roadway funnels northbound traffic from Tenth Avenue east onto the northbound expressway, and southbound traffic from Ninth Avenue west onto the southbound expressway.
+The Lincoln Tunnel Expressway runs for eight blocks within the Manhattan neighborhoods of Hell's Kitchen and Chelsea, between Ninth Avenue to the east and Tenth Avenue to the west, connecting to the Lincoln Tunnel to New Jersey at its northern end.
+The southern terminus of the expressway is located at West 30th Street, midblock between Ninth and Tenth Avenues.
+The block of 30th Street between these two avenues is a six-lane divided street: the southern roadway hosts eastbound local traffic, while the northern roadway funnels northbound traffic from Tenth Avenue east onto the northbound expressway, and southbound traffic from Ninth Avenue west onto the southbound expressway.